wearekuva/oui/README.md

 A super simple way to instrument your code and controls your data.
 Pass it an object and Oui creates a set of controls that allow you to visualise and shape your app at runtime.

-##### Why?

-Devtools are great, but sometime you want to reach into your code and manipulate it at run time.
-This is often the case for programs that have some time component, such as animations or games.

-Oui provides a declarative way to do this.
-You pass it an object, and Oui generates an appropriate UI.
-Numbers turn into sliders, strings make text boxes and booleans make checkboxes.
-You define a nice clean api for you application and Oui lets you play with the parameters to shape the output.

 ## Usage

 First add Oui to your project.